PensionMath

 Social Security integration

 CSRS employees don't pay into Social Security during their federal service and generally don't receive Social Security from that work.
-If they have private-sector Social Security credits, the Windfall Elimination Provision (WEP) reduces those benefits.
-The Government Pension Offset (GPO) can eliminate spousal and survivor Social Security benefits for CSRS retirees.
+If they have private-sector Social Security credits, the Windfall Elimination Provision (WEP) historically reduced those benefits.
+The Government Pension Offset (GPO) historically reduced spousal and survivor Social Security benefits for CSRS retirees.
+Both WEP and GPO were fully repealed effective January 5, 2025 under the Social Security Fairness Act.
+CSRS retirees with Social Security credits from other work now receive their full earned benefit.

 FERS employees pay full Social Security taxes and receive full Social Security benefits (subject to normal rules).
 For a federal employee with 30 years of federal service and some private-sector history, the Social Security benefit at 67 might be $1,800-$2,400/month.
 That's a significant addition to the FERS pension that CSRS retirees don't have.